-One of Manitoba’s most historic regions, the Red River North area offers a panorama of Manitoba history just a few minutes from downtown Winnipeg.
+One of Manitoba’s most historic regions, the Red River North area offers a panorama of Manitoba history, just 25 minutes from downtown Winnipeg.

 Historic River Road (#238 just 15 minutes north of Winnipeg’s Perimeter off Hwy #9) follows the beautiful Red River.
 Along this former ox cart trail, one can visit sites and learn about people and events that changed the course of Manitoban and Canadian history.

 From the now-submerged rapids near Larter’s Golf Course to the elegant stone heritage homes and churches, visitors find authentic historical experiences.
 Guided visits to the St. Andrews Church and cemetery, the St. Andrews Rectory or the “Stone Fort”, Lower Fort Garry, connect one with our pioneers, early explorers, and brigands while portraying life as it was almost two centuries ago.